rainlanguage/rain.contribute/README.md

 ## Repo structure

-The folder structure in this repository is intended to behave much like a simple heirarchical navigation.
+The folder structure in this repository is intended to behave much like a simple hierarchical navigation.
 Documents higher in the tree are more generally applicable, while those further down are more specialized and may even override or contradict more general advice, in more specific contexts represented by their structural specificity.